Image Fusion via Vision-Language Model: Conclusion

 \section{Conclusion}

-This work addresses a critical limitation of existing image fusion techniques: their insufficient exploitation of deeper semantic information beyond visual features.
-To this end, we present, for the first time, a novel paradigm called Image Fusion via Vision-Language Model (FILM), which leverages explicit textural descriptions of source images from large language models to guide the fusion process, enabling a more comprehensive understanding of image content.
-FILM demonstrates promising results on various image fusion tasks, including infrared visible, medical, multi-exposure and multi-focus scenarios.
-In addition, we present a novel benchmark vision language dataset, including ChatGPT-based descriptions for eight image fusion datasets.
+This study addresses a significant shortcoming of existing image fusion techniques: their insufficient exploitation of deeper semantic information beyond visual features.
+To this end, we present, for the first time, a novel paradigm called \textit{Image \textbf{F}usion via V\textbf{I}sion-\textbf{L}anguage \textbf{M}odel} (\textbf{FILM}), which employs explicit textural descriptions of source images from large language models to guide and enhance the fusion process, enabling a more comprehensive understanding of image content.
+Furthermore, we explore the feasibility of integrating the vision-language model framework into the image fusion process.
+Notably, in FILM, any component within the model, such as BLIP2 or ChatGPT, is replaceable.

+FILM has shown promising results on various image fusion tasks, including infrared-visible, medical, multi-exposure and multi-focus scenarios.
+In addition, we present a novel benchmark vision-language dataset, including ChatGPT-generated descriptions for eight image fusion datasets.
 We hope that our study will open up new opportunities for large-scale vision-language models in the realm of image fusion.